 An important component of the program is a research internship.
 The internship will encompass three specific areas of research: one in basic discovery of innate and adaptive immune response mechanisms; one in translational research centered in therapeutic and preventive vaccine development or the development of immunomodulatory strategies; and one in the clinical immunology research arena.

-The current application deadline is July 1 for the Master of Science in Immunology Program.
+The current application deadline is July 17 for the Master of Science in Immunology program.

 Apply to the Immunology program.

-For questions on the application process, please contact Kate Pelusi, MSEd at email@example.com.
+For questions on the application process, please contact Stephanie Schleidt at email@example.com.